 Simon ran to the front of the bow and then he had a go and pushing and pulling the object.
 We couldn’t leave it in there – the chain goes through a winch and the object would cause a bottleneck.
 We had to get it off there and then.

 Simon ran down to the galley to grab a knife.
-He announced that ,’we’ll have to cut it off.’
-At this point I seriously thought that it must be a plant as it’s rock hard.
+He announced that, ‘we’ll have to cut it off.’
+At this point, I seriously thought that it must be a plant as it’s rock hard.
 Simon then took the knife near the object and the chain to try and jimmy it out.
-The object was punctured and like a popped balloon, it deflated instantly, slithered out of the chain and I watched it’s entrails hit the water and then the rest of the body follow it.
+The object was punctured and like a popped balloon, it deflated instantly, slithered out of the chain and I watched its entrails hit the water, and then the rest of the body follows it.

 The rest of the anchor was pulled up.
 We set our sails and had a great run along the North coast.
 Our aim was Rethymno but as the sun was starting to set, hubby decided to pull into a beautiful bay in Bali, Crete.